Shaft (2019 film): Plot

-Shaft introduces JJ to his grandfather, John Shaft Sr, where they acquire more firepower, and Shaft Sr decides to accompany them in an assault on Gordito's penthouse.
-The Shafts kill the drug smugglers while JJ has an intense fight with Cutworth and kills him, avenging Karim's death.
-He rescues Sasha before being confronted at gunpoint by Gordito.
-Gordito attempts to shoot JJ to spite Shaft, but Shaft takes the bullet and shoots Gordito, causing him to crash through a window and fall to his death, before collapsing himself.
+Shaft introduces JJ to his grandfather, John Shaft Sr (revealed to be Shaft's father and was pretending to be an uncle), who provides them with plenty of weapons.
+The trio assault Gordito's penthouse and kill the smugglers, avenging Karim's death.
+JJ rescues Sasha before being confronted at gunpoint by Gordito.
+Gordito attempts to shoot JJ but Shaft takes the bullet and shoots Gordito, who falls through a window to his death.

-In the aftermath, Shaft recovers in hospital with Maya's support.
-At the insistence of Shaft Sr, JJ and Sasha kiss, and finally begin a relationship.
-Vietti soon offers JJ a promotion to field agent, but JJ turns it down, and joins his father and grandfather in their PI business.
-At the end, the three generations of Shafts walk away together.
+In the aftermath, Shaft recovers in the hospital and Bennie is arrested.
+JJ and Sasha kiss and begin a relationship.
+JJ joins his father and grandfather in their PI business.
+The three generations of Shafts strut on the road together.